 HVRP grantees are required to enroll all participants through local SC Works centers.
 This is to create a sustainable partnership in which grantees understand each other's services and to ensure that participants' employment needs are met.
-Enrollment occurs when the homeless veterans' program recipient receives a WP-funded employment service, a JVSG-funded DVOP service, or a WIOA Title I-funded service, such as services for adults or DWs.
-Fast Forward is responsible for working with appropriate WP, JVSG, and WIOA Title I staff in the SC Works centers to facilitate the enrollment of homeless veterans' program recipients.
+Enrollment occurs when the HVRP participant receives a WP-funded employment service, a JVSG-funded DVOP service, or a WIOA Title I-funded service, such as services for adults or DWs.
+Fast Forward and Second Chance Jobs are responsible for working with appropriate WP, JVSG, and WIOA Title I staff in the SC Works centers to facilitate the enrollment of HVRP participants.